AlexGustafsson/pewview/README.md

 ```

 _Note: due to a bug (https://gcc.gnu.org/bugzilla/show_bug.cgi?id=93082, https://bugs.llvm.org/show_bug.cgi?id=44406, https://openradar.appspot.com/radar?id=4952611266494464), clang is required when building for macOS.
 GCC cannot be used.
 Build the server like so: `CC=clang make server`._

+### Contributors

+This project was made possible by these two projects:

+* [Cloudflare's goflow](https://github.com/cloudflare/goflow) - used for consuming network traffic
+* [Vasco Asturiano's globe.gl](https://github.com/vasturiano/globe.gl) (and in turn Three.js) - used for rendering the globe in the frontend